JilsyXavier/Employee-Retention---Random-Forest-Classifier/README.md

 Fit a model that predicts the outcome variable using two or more independent variables Check model assumptions
 Evaluate the model

+### Summary
+The logistic regression model achieved precision of 79%, recall of 82%, f1-score of 80% (all weighted averages), and accuracy of 82%, on the test set.

+After conducting feature engineering, the random forest model achieved ruc_auc score of 93.72%, precision of 95.91%, recall of 85.71%, f1-score of 90.45%, and accuracy of 88.01%, on the test set.
+The random forest modestly outperformed the decision tree model.